 - exactly which oils are in the bottle.

 Remember, words like “pure,” “natural,” and “therapeutic grade” are hold very little value (unfortunately) because there is no standardized definition of purity, so these words and phrases can mean anything the manufacturer wants them to mean.
-(And if a manufacturer DOES use those words, it doesn't mean their being sleazy or misleading – the terms are simply not standardized across the industry.)
+(And if a manufacturer DOES use those words, it doesn't automatically mean they're being sleazy or misleading – the terms are simply not standardized across the industry.)

 Now, one important note – due to the small size of labels, I give a fair bit of leeway here.
 I'm very sympathetic that businesses want to make their labels classy and I appreciate it when they're easy to read.
 So, I give leeway as to whether or not ALL the information is listed right on the bottle, but I DON'T give leeway that the information exists and is easy to find.
 As long as the company prominently displays the common name, Latin name, and ingredient list on the bottle and publishes the rest of the information easily on their website, and preferably right on the product page, I'm satisfied.